-The main Prasat (tower), standing directly opposite the gate, was built between the 12th and 14th century at about the same time then Angkor Wat in Cambodia.
-Prasat Muang Sing is located right in the center of the compound and faces east as most Angkor temples do.
-In Khmer temple architecture and Hindu mythology, the central tower in the inner sanctuary represents the center of the universe and enshrines the sacred symbol of Shiva power, the Lingam, is en-shrined for worship.
+The main Prasat (tower) stands directly opposite the gate.
+It came up between the 12th and 14th centuries at about the same time as the Angkor Wat in Cambodia.
+It sits right in the center of the compound and faces east, as most Angkor temples do.
+In Khmer temple architecture as well as Hindu mythology, the central tower always represents the center of the universe.
+It is also where the sacred symbol of Shiva power, the Lingam, is en-shrined for worship.

 The principal shrine, Prasat Muang Sing, hosts quite a good number of sandstone sculptures.
 Here you find statues of the eight-armed Bodhisattva Avalokiteshvara, the goddess Prajnaparamita, and the Seated Buddha Statue under the Naga.
 Many other baked-clay imprinted images of Buddha are also on display in the shrine.

 Muang Sing Historical Park